TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 Black Ice is tailored for teams with odometry wheels looking for simple, high-speed path execution with the option of modular customization.

 # Usage
-### Requirements: Odometry Wheels / Pinpoint Odometry Processor
+### Requirements: Odometry Wheels / Pinpoint Odometry Processor with omni-directional wheels (meacum wheels)
 Black Ice intentionally uses the the slippage of the wheels in order to stop faster.
 This requires separate dead wheels in order to not get off.

 ## Initializing at start of OpMode